Throcke = Christopher Mollineaux Carson

 Current Home: Brooklyn NY

-Well, first of all, I am not a DJ.
-I don't spin records or remix anything, and I don't usually sample from anyone else's music.
+Well, first of all, I don't spin records or remix anything, and I don't sample from anyone else's music.
 I do like sampling from everything else though - speech, airplanes, water, elevators, cellos, birds.
-Throcke is basically an ongoing solo "studio project," meaning there are no performances (yet).
-If you live in NYC you can see me get sweaty on stage playing drums with UMAMI.
+Throcke is basically an ongoing solo "studio project," meaning there are no live performances.

 Throcke does not mean "The Rock."
 It's actually a nickname that dates back to 7th grade when my weird friends and I started a band called Jimmy and the Rotting Potatoes.
-No one was named Jimmy (well, there was an "essence" we called Jimmy, who was responsible for lights flickering, doors suddenly opening, and other supernatural occurrances during rehearsals).
+No one was named Jimmy (well, there was an "essence" we called Jimmy, who was responsible for lights flickering and doors suddenly opening).
 Anyway we tried to come up with some ridiculous names for ourselves, like S.L.U.G., Turnip, Big Andy, RigorMortis, and Throckmorton S. Peagood XVII.
-What started as a joke became permanent, and soon older kids at school I didn't know were addressing me (with, I can only assume, respect) as "The Throcker."
-Somehow it has always stuck, evolving into Throcke.
+What started as a joke somehow stuck and evolved into Throcke.

-I've been a drummer and songwriter for many bands: Planet Nine, Hurka, Grasshopper Highway, Exit Ocean, UMAMI (among others).
-I've also written scores for several short films.
+I've been a drummer and songwriter for many bands: Planet Nine, Hurka, Grasshopper Highway, Exit Ocean, UMAMI, etc. I've also written scores for several short films.
 But nowadays the solo project gets the most attention.
-I'm currently working on a full length album that I hope to complete in April.

 In addition to the music, sometimes during the day I edit film and video, mostly for TV commercials.